richelbilderbeek/bevy_tdd_book/faq.md

 ## What are the non-goals of this book?

+* Have a running game in each chapter
 * Always have the fastest solution
+* Explain Rust
+* Explain Bevy

 ## Why ignore the `main` function in `src/main.rs` for code coverage?

 Because one cannot test the `main` function.

 The `main` is where a game is started.
 When the game is started, one needs user input to close the game.
 TDD needs tests that do not require user input.